-Gregg grew up in Zuni Pueblo, New Mexico where he still lives, and began carving Kachina dolls 25 years ago.
+Gregg grew up in Zuni Pueblo, New Mexico and began carving dolls 25 years ago.
 Instead of using the traditional Cottonwood tree’s root, Gregg carves with the end of the tree’s branches.
-The results are Kachina dolls that have a uniquely different texture and look.
+The results are sculptural dolls that have a uniquely different texture and look.

 Gregg’s a soft spoken and calm individual.
 A construction worker for most of his life, he speaks and moves in a paced, thoughtful manner; no words or actions seem rushed.
-This way of being also occurs when he carves the Kachina dolls as his works have a grace, an elegance, even a delicate quality that’s not typically associated with this art form.
+This way of being also occurs when he carves, as his works have a grace, an elegance, even a delicate quality that’s not typically associated with this art form.

 Our gallery’s involvement with Gregg is a bit more unusual than it is for most artists with whom we work.
 When we first decided to start a gallery, 18 months before it actually opened, Gregg was one of the first artists we sought out after coming across his work in Santa Fe.
 We could not locate him, however, despite hours, days, and then weeks of sleuthing about— searches, calls, letters, and potential intermediaries.
 Eventually, we gave up.

 Then, in February of 2017, while in Santa Fe once more, we happened to be talking to someone we’d just met and related to him our quest to find an unreachable Zuni carver.
 The person claimed to actually know Gregg and promised to let him know about us the he next spoke to him, “probably in a few months but within a year.”
 We’d heard that before!